alexisbdj/gravitySim/README.md

-# gravitySim
+# GravitySim

-simulates gravity using fake values to fit float numbers and raylib for rendering
+Simulates gravity using scaled distances to fit float numbers and **raylib** for rendering.

-wanted to test raylib for simple and quick project.
+I wanted to test raylib for a simple and quick project.

 the project it self works but I thought about possible improvements :
 - describe scenes using JSON